lovivi/R-Cryptocurrencies/README.md

 The purpose of this project is to create several functions in R, easy-to use, using some public APIs for cryptocurrencies.
 As of September 16th 2017, two public APIs are being used: CoinMarketCap and Kraken.

-In December 2017, a third API will be fully supported: Binance.
+In December 2017, a third public API will be fully supported: Binance.

 ## Getting Started